-- be aimed at the objective in Section 1.3

-- include one or more of the following eligible activities:

-- employment of personnel and/or
+- be aimed at the objectives and outcomes in Section 1.3 - have at least \$5 million in eligible expenditure - include one or more of the following eligible activities: - minor capital works - development/installation of research equipment - employment of personnel.

-- other direct research costs.

 We may also approve other activities.